tock/tock-www/_posts/2017-08-01-apsys-paper.md

 programming mechanisms.
 Often, multiple components must both be able to mutate a shared data structure.
-Consider, for example, the random number generator software stack as shown in the [figure below](#rngimg). `RNG` provides an abstraction of an underlying hardware random number generater, such as Intel’s RDRAND/RDSEED or a TRNG on an ARM processor.
+Consider, for example, the random number generator software stack as shown in the [figure below](#rngimg). `RNG` provides an abstraction of an underlying hardware random number generator, such as Intel’s RDRAND/RDSEED or a TRNG on an ARM processor.

 ![Software architecture for a system call interface to a hardware random